AngryBytes/docker-surgery/README.md

 Creates a new image from the given base image with certain layers stripped.

-The new image with have the given tag.
+The new image will have the given tag.
 Layers that are stripped are selected by the given comment.

 Outputs the new image ID.